 After the tumour has been removed completely, your pathologist will examine the tumour under the microscope and provide your surgeon and oncologist with critical information required for your subsequent treatment.

-Grade is a word pathologists use to describe how different the tumour cells look and behave compared to normal cells in the same location.
-If your tumour shows features of a cancerous solitary fibrous tumour, your pathologist may attempt to provide a grade using an internationally recognized system created by the French Federation of Cancer Centers Sarcoma Group (FNCLCC).
+Pathologists use the word grade to describe how different the tumour cells in a solitary fibrous tumour look and behave compared to normal non-cancerous cells.
+In the situation where the tumour shows features that suggest more aggressive behaviour, your pathologist may attempt to provide a grade using an internationally recognized system created by the French Federation of Cancer Centers Sarcoma Group (FNCLCC).

-Your pathologist will give each feature a certain number of points (from 0 to 3) and the total number of points determines the final grade of the tumour.
+Your pathologist will determine the FNCLCC grade of the tumour by looking for three microscopic features.
+Points are given to each feature (from 0 to 3) and the total number of points determines the final grade of the tumour.

-If you received chemotherapy and/or radiation therapy before the operation to remove your tumour, your pathologist will examine all the tissue sent to pathology to see how much of the tumour is still alive (viable).
-Most commonly, your pathologist will describe the percentage of tumour that is dead.
+If you received chemotherapy and/or radiation therapy before the operation to remove the tumour, your pathologist will examine all the tissue sent to pathology to see how much of the tumour was still alive at the time it was removed from the body.
+Pathologists use the term viable to describe tissue that was still alive at the time it was removed from the body.
+In contrast, pathologists use the term non-viable to describe tissue that was not alive at the time it was removed from the body.
+Most commonly, your pathologist will describe the percentage of tumours that is non-viable.

 Nerves are like long wires made up of groups of cells called neurons.
 Nerves transmit information (such as temperature, pressure, and pain) between your brain and your body.
 Perineural invasion is a term pathologists use to describe tumour cells attached to a nerve.